cosmos/sdk-tutorials/tutorial/entrypoint.md

 ```

 Notes on the above code:

-- Most of the code above combines the CLI commands from
+- Most of the code above combines the CLI commands from Tendermint, Cosmos-SDK and your Nameservice module.
-	1. Tendermint
-	2. Cosmos-SDK
-	3. Your Nameservice module
 - `InitCmd` allows the app to generate genesis state from the configuration.
 Dig into the function calls there to learn more about the chain bootstrapping process
 - `AddGenesisAccountCmd` is a convenience for adding accounts to the genesis file, allowing for wallets with coins at chain start